Lunyachek/brand/RG_CHANGELOG.rst

 Fixes:
 ======
+* Fixed extra spacing around body element (RGOeX-26384)
+    * This fix must be deleted after this PR - https://github.com/openedx/frontend-app-communications/pull/193 will be merged
 * Fixed container max-width inside course navigation in MFE frontend-app-communications (RGOeX-26368)
 * Fixed course title and organization text truncating in learning, discussion and ora grading headers (RGOeX-26377)
 * Fixed the discussions header, which overlaps the tabs navigation (RGOeX-26367)